Critical Role: One-shots

 Instead of an episode in the main storyline, the series occasionally features a one-shot game—a self-contained story that can be told within the time constraints of one episode (or three to four hours of gameplay).
 A one-shot could be described as the RPG equivalent to a short story.
 Some of the Critical Role one-shots are canonical parts of the storylines that play out in one of the campaigns, covering events that occur outside the time frame of the respective campaign, but still feature some of the campaign's main characters.
 Other one-shots only have a tangential relationship to the campaigns, as they are set in the world of Exandria, but feature a different cast of characters, often in smaller scale adventures that may or may not be canon.
 There are also one-shots that have no connection with the campaigns or the world of Exandria at all.

 Not all Critical Role one-shots use the Dungeons & Dragons game system, as some are based on other RPG systems.
 In many one-shots, other cast members take over the role of Dungeon Master or game master (GM) from Mercer.
 The show aired several one-shots in the hiatus between campaign one and campaign two.
 Some one-shots promote other intellectual properties commissioned by sponsors.

 Cast and characters

 The main cast of Critical Role at WonderCon in 2017.

+Part of the main cast for Campaign 4 at GalaxyCon Des Moines in 2026.

 From October 2015 to February 2025, Critical Role consisted of eight main cast members, all of whom are the original cast.
 The show had a cast of nine for the first 27 episodes.
-The main cast was then expanded to fourteen, thirteen players and the dungeon master, with the fourth campaign scheduled to premiere in October 2025.

-A number of guest players have also appeared on the show over the years.
+The initial main cast of Critical Role consists of professional voice actors.
+The main cast was then expanded to fourteen, thirteen players and the dungeon master, with the fourth campaign which premiered in October 2025.
+When asked about the qualifications to become a new cast member, Sam Riegel stated:At the beginning of every episode of Critical Role, Matt usually says we're, "A bunch of nerdy-ass voice actors who play D&D." I think we don't all have to be voice actors, but we have to be nerdy ass.
+The folks who do best on our channel are friends – we don't have to be best friends or longtime friends, but we love everybody who plays on our channel and especially the folks who are playing in Campaign 4.
+We all have really great bonds with them, and it shows on camera.
+It shows behind the scenes.A number of guest players have also appeared on the show over the years.
 Guests are an irregular occurrence on Critical Role and, in most cases, only stay on the show for a one-off appearance or a few consecutive episodes.